• Skip to main content

 Wray Museum – The town offers a few attractions including the Wray Museum.
 The local museum highlights the history of Wray and the surrounding area with old photographs, artifacts, and various other forms of documentation.

 A unique aspect of the museum is the paleo-Indian exhibit, which is one of the only permanent Smithsonian exhibits, other than in Washington D.C.
-This is due to the fact that Wray and most of Yuma County is home to several important archeological sites that were excavated by Smithsonian Institution archeologists.
+This is because Wray and most of Yuma County are home to several important archeological sites that were excavated by Smithsonian Institution archeologists.

 Two important sites include the Dutton and Selby sites and the Jones-Miller Site, where excavators found over 40,000 bison bones, hundreds of stone artifacts, and thousands of animal bones, all dating back to 9,500 B.C.
 The museum is open Tuesday through Saturday, from 12:00 to 4:00 p.m.